littledan/js-shared-interfaces/MODULES.md

 ## Allocated

-The following modules have become stabilized and the corresonding names should be considered permanently allocated.
-To be on this list, a module needs to have:
+We expect that at some point built-in modules may graduate from being considered "provisional" to being "allocated".
+No module has yet reached this kind of acceptance, so we don't know exactly what this looks like, but some initial ideas might be that we require:

 - A full standard
 - A test suite
 - Multi-implementer commitment

-(No modules have yet reached this stage.)